wp-plugins/iflychat/readme.txt

 Our chat plugin automatically detects if you have a specific avatar plugin installed.
 We support integration with following avatar plugins:

 * Gravatar (WordPress default)
 * User Avatar plugin
 * WP User Avatar plugin
 * Simple Local Avatars plugin

+####WordPress MultiSite Integration####

+The chat plugin supports WordPress MultiSite feature.
+You can install chat globally across a WordPress Network.

 Our lifetime free plan supports upto 10 online users in chat at a time.
 It includes all standard features.
 For advanced features (such as embed chat, group chat, etc) and scalability, we offer paid plans - [https://iflychat.com/pricing](https://iflychat.com/pricing).

 PS: You'll need an [iFlyChat.com API key](https://iflychat.com/installation/wordpress-chat-plugin) to use chat.